Chef vs. Puppet vs. Ansible vs. Saltstack: A Complete Comparison DevOps and Cloud

 Ansible simplifies complicated orchestration and configuration management tasks.
 It is in Python language and allows users to script commands in YAML as a necessary programming paradigm.
 Ansible offers several push models to send command modules to nodes through SSH, which runs sequentially.

-Puppet is a full-fledged configuration automation and deployment orchestration solution.
+Puppet is full-fledged configuration automation and deployment orchestration solution.
 It’s an open-source tool based on Ruby.
 For working, it counts on a customized Domain Scripting Language (DSL) nearer to JSON.
 It runs as a master-client setup and uses a model-driven approach.
-Large enterprises use it widely to automate sysadmins who spend ages configure, provision, troubleshoot, and maintain server operations.
+Large enterprises use it widely to automate sysadmins who spend ages configure, provision, troubleshoot, and maintain server operations

 SaltStack configuration tool relies on a master-client setup model or a non-centralized model.
-SaltStack is available in Python programming language and uses the push model for executing commands via SSH protocol.
+SaltStack is available in the Python programming language and uses the push model for executing commands via SSH protocol.
 The platform also allows to group together clients and configuration templates to control the environment easily.
 It enables low-latency and high-speed communication for remote execution and data collection in sysadmin environments.

 The chef is an automation platform that provides an effective way to configure and manage infrastructure.
 The chef works on Ruby and DSL language for writing the configurations.
 Its architecture is like the Puppet master-agent model.
 It also uses a pull-based approach and an additional logical Chef workstation to control configurations from the master to agents.
 It provides a configuration in a Ruby DSL using a client-server architecture.